panda3d/panda3d-docs/optimization/using-pstats.rst

 work of interpreting the data is done in the generic code in the pstatserver directory.

-The PStatServer owns all of the connections, and interfaces with the NSPR library to communicate with the clients.
+The PStatServer owns all of the connections, and uses network sockets to communicate with the clients.
 It listens on the specified port for new connections, using the pstats-port Config.prc variable to determine the port number (this is the same variable that specifies the port to the client).
 Usually you can leave this at its default value of 5185, but there may be some cases in which that port is already in use on a particular machine (for